openshift/assisted-service/docs/user-guide/restful-api-guide.md

 # Setting Static Network Config

-User may provide static network configurations when generating the discovery ISO.
+User may provide static network configurations when generating or updating the discovery ISO.
 The static network configurations per each host should contain:
 * [nmstate](https://www.nmstate.io/) file in YAML format, specifying the desired network configuration for the host
   * The file will contain interface logical names that will be replaced with host's actual interface name at discovery time